 Just like mixed incontinence shares symptoms with urge and stress incontinence, it also shares causes with them.

 Urge incontinence is caused by damage to the nerves of the bladder, the nervous system, or the bladder tissue itself.
+It is also caused by menopause.
 This is typically a result of previous pelvic surgery, such as a C-section, or a neurological disease such as Parkinson’s or multiple sclerosis.
 Urinary tract infections can cause temporary urge incontinence, but this most often resolves itself as soon as the infection clears up.

 Stress incontinence is caused by a weakened pelvic floor, to the extent that everyday activities that put pressure on the pelvic floor cause a small amount of urine to leak from the bladder.
 Common life events like pregnancy, childbirth, and being overweight all weaken the pelvic floor so that it no longer properly supports the bladder.
 Stress incontinence has nothing to do with experiencing emotional stress in your life.